I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb-_urb_control_transfer.md

 </tr>
 </table>

+`TransferBufferLength`

+Specifies the length, in bytes, of the buffer specified in <b>TransferBuffer</b> or described in <b>TransferBufferMDL</b>.
+The host controller driver returns the number of bytes sent to or read from the pipe in this member.

+`TransferBuffer`

+Pointer to a resident buffer for the transfer or is <b>NULL</b> if an MDL is supplied in <b>TransferBufferMDL</b>.
+The contents of this buffer depend on the value of <b>TransferFlags</b>.
+If USBD_TRANSFER_DIRECTION_IN is specified this buffer will contain data read from the device on return from the host controller driver.
+Otherwise, this buffer contains driver-supplied data for transfer to the device.

+`TransferBufferMDL`

+Pointer to an MDL that describes a resident buffer or is <b>NULL</b> if a buffer is supplied in <b>TransferBuffer</b>.
+The contents of the buffer depend on the value of <b>TransferFlags</b>.
+If USBD_TRANSFER_DIRECTION_IN is specified, the described buffer will contain data read from the device on return from the host controller driver.
+Otherwise, the buffer contains driver-supplied data for transfer to the device.
+This MDL must be allocated from nonpaged pool.

 `UrbLink`

 Reserved.
 Do not use.

+`hca`

+Reserved.
+Do not use.

+`SetupPacket`

+Specifies a USB-defined request setup packet.
+The format of a USB request setup packet is found in the USB core specification.

 ## Remarks
 The <a href="..\usb\ns-usb-_urb_control_transfer_ex.md">URB_CONTROL_TRANSFER_EX</a> structure is identical to <b>URB_CONTROL_TRANSFER</b>, except that it provides a timeout value in the <b>Timeout</b> field.